Jake Bezzant: Misconduct allegations

 On 31 May 2021, Bezzant's former partner began a podcast called Whips, Chains and Brains and in its first episode alleged that Bezzant had used intimate photos of her on the internet to impersonate her and to engage in online sex with other men.
 While the police investigated the matter, they determined a crime had not been committed.
 Bezzant's former partner alleged that he had taunted her over the police's decision.
 Bezzant told one news outlet that the allegations were untrue, and said in a statement that "Personal relationship break ups sometimes get messy.
 Two sides to every story.
 There is more than just her and I involved so I am going to respect that and so I am not going to discuss it."
 On 3 June 2021, another former partner alleged that Bezzant had also created a Snapchat account using her name, and was using this account to trick men into sending nude images.

 Bezzant resigned from the National Party; this was announced on 2 June 2021.
 The National Party stated that day that “we looked into the matter, and Mr Bezzant is no longer a member of the National Party.”
 Judith Collins, the party's leader, said that she became aware of the allegations in the evening of 1 June.
 She labelled Bezzant a "fantasist" and "possible sociopath" and suggested that the National Party needs to overhaul their candidate selection process.

 The allegations led to Prime Minister Jacinda Ardern saying that her government will see if the law needs to be changed to cover similar incidents.

-Personal life

-Bezzant has played cricket for the Hamilton Old Boys Cricket Club, Hamilton, Ilkley, MCC, and Yorkshire Gentleman.
-According to a National party profile, Bezzant was involved with the Waikato Valley and Hamilton Cricket's Kiwi Cricket Coaching in Schools programme, Hamilton Cricket coaching in Schools and was president of the Hamilton Old Boys Cricket Club, and was involved in England and Wales Cricket Board Coaching.